suzyi/android/README.md

 ### root my phone
 There are two ways to root your handset - directly root by some root software, or reinstall your system with some rooted ROM system package.
 ＃＃　android development
++ installation - to install android studio, you need vpn to download some components during installation process.
 + [android studio](https://developer.android.com/studio/) - [build your first app](https://developer.android.com/training/basics/firstapp/)
 + android NDK - native developer kit
 + SDK - software development kit